verbose/verb/docs/src/content/collections.md

 **What is a "view collection"?**

-A view collection has all of the features of a "generic" {{appname}} collection, along with special features and methods that are specific to managing views (templates).
+A view collection has all of the features of a "generic" verb collection, along with special features and methods that are specific to managing views (templates).

 **Special features**